The page has been translated by Gen AI.

 Safety Evaluation

-Basic Protection Measures and Safety Evaluation Certification for IT Assets and Data CentersCSP providers,
+Basic Protection Measures and Safety Assessment Certification for IT Assets and Data CentersCSP provider,

 Table.
 Cloud Information Security Management System Certification

-Regulations and certification standards like the above present security requirements that each organization must comply with in the process of designing, building, and operating information systems.
+Regulations and certification standards such as the above present security requirements that each organization must comply with when designing, building, and operating information systems.

-It particularly shows the items that cloud service providers (CSP) must comply with and the items that users must apply for information security when building information systems in the cloud.
+It particularly outlines the requirements that cloud service providers (CSP) must comply with and the measures users must implement for information security when building information systems in the cloud.

 Cloud security threats

-Building an information system in the cloud means that an organization’s information assets move into the cloud’s security management domain.
+Deploying an information system to the cloud means that an organization’s information assets shift into the cloud’s security management domain.

-This means that the security domain, which was previously managed within the scope of the company’s computer room or data center, is expanding beyond the Internet to the cloud domain.
+This means that the security domain, which was previously managed within the scope of the on‑premises computer room or data center, is expanding beyond the Internet to the cloud.

 Concept diagram